Adhishtanaka/AdsNetwork/Bots/WhatsAppBot/README.md

 - The bot requires an active internet connection and WhatsApp account
 - Make sure latitude and longitude values are valid numbers
 - This bot is designed specifically for connecting farmers and buyers in the agricultural sector
+- The ad notification service will alert about new advertisements at the configured interval